 Local guides tend to speak Burmese and the regional dialect(s).
 I’d say they’re essential if you want to engage with the people you meet on your walks and to stop you inadvertently intruding when passing through traditional and remote villages.

 There’s a great variety of terrain in Burma and you can choose to walk for a couple of hours or over a number of days.

-Best time for walking & trekking in Burma
+Best time for walking and trekking in Burma